Cadet recruitment is closed

 I'm not in the age range, what else can I do?

-Once you are 18 you can volunteer as a Special Constable or a Police Volunteer Leader.
+If you are older than 18 you can volunteer to be a Cadet Leader.

 Can I still join if I'm in trouble with the police?